VictorGaiva/rabbitmq-stream/guides/tutorial/subscribing.md

 ### Persistent Subscription

 You can `use RabbitMQStream.Subscriber` to create a persistent subscription to a stream, which will automatically track the offset and credit.
-You can check more information about the `RabbitMQStream.Subscriber` module [here](https://hexdocs.pm/rabbitmq_stream/RabbitMQStream.Subscriber.html).
+You can check more information about the `RabbitMQStream.Subscriber` in its documentation.

 ```elixir
 defmodule MyApp.MySubscriber do